maxwells/devise_token_auth/README.md

 ## OmniAuth authentication

-If you wish to use omniauth authentication, add all of your desired authentication provider gems to your `Gemfile`.
+If you wish to use omniauth authentication, add all of your desired authentication auth_provider gems to your `Gemfile`.

 **OmniAuth example using github, facebook, and google**:
 ~~~ruby